facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-pass-ref-to-function.expect.md

 ## Error

 ```
 [ReactForget] InvalidInput: Ref values may not be passed to functions because they could read the ref value (`current` property) during render.
-Cannot access ref object at mutate $22[6:8]:TObject<BuiltInUseRefId> (3:3)
+Cannot access ref object at mutate? $22[6:8]:TObject<BuiltInUseRefId> (3:3)
 ```